(4.83km)

 All Saints is a lovely little church originally built in the 11th century and the nave you see today dates from this time.
 It was enlarged in the 13th century and the pillars in the south aisle are copies of those in the cathedral.
 At the same time the chancel was lengthened making it difficult to see the altar from the nave.
 To overcome this, two windows (one rectangular and one arched) were cut through the chancel wall, making a unique feature of the building.
 The church was restored in 1875 and the north aisle, vestry and porch added.
 A look at the outside of the church will show a number of carved stones set into the wall.
 These are fragments of coffin lids dug up and used when the south aisle was built.

-• 1Leave the Priory Centre and turn right along St Catherine’s (the main road).
+- 1Leave the Southside and turn right along St Catherine’s (the main road).

-• 4At the end of the copse continue straight ahead along the bottom of the field for approximately 200m to the second junction of paths (ignoring the first path on the right).
-Turn right and immediately left along the field edge, keeping the hedge on your left.
+- 4At the end of the copse continue straight ahead along the bottom of the field for approximately 200m to the second junction of paths (ignoring the first path on the right).
+Turn right and immediately left along the field edge, keeping the hedge and trees on your left.

-• 10Turn right along Newark Road to return to the Priory Centre.
+- 10Turn right along Newark Road to return to the Southside.

 This walk uses roadside pavements, field paths and riverside path.
 There are no stiles and you are unlikely to encounter livestock.